godfat/rest-graph/doc/design.md

 * `require 'rest-graph/config_util`

-  This is for automatically reading setting from a certain config file.
+  This is for automatically reading settings from a certain config file.
   To use it, use: `RestGraph.load_config(path_to_yaml_file, environment)` A config file would look like this: [rest-graph.yaml][]  You can embed ERB template in it.
 After the config has been loaded, every call to